antonyoneill/selenium/Grid2.md

-#Selenium grid for selenium1 and webdriver
+# Selenium grid for RC and WebDriver

 # Introduction